 If all goes well, you’ll end up with a very pro-looking image!

-If your photograph includes a background, you’ll need to use it in an aesthetically pleasing way.
+If your photograph includes a detailed background, you’ll need to use it in an aesthetically pleasing way.

 Because the background matters – almost as much as the foreground, in fact!